Determining the Cost of Software Development with Estimation & Requirements

 Three-Point Estimation

-This technique involves three data points: optimism, realism, and pessimism.
-Project managers then create three estimation ranges: the best-case estimation, the most likely estimation, and the worst-case estimation based on the data points.
-After that, an average of all the aforementioned estimations helps in determining the conclusive estimate, which project managers then utilize.
+Project managers establish three estimation ranges: the best-case estimation, the most likely estimation, and the worst-case estimation based on the aforementioned data points.

 The three-point estimation provides an accurate cost of software development along with the total time required to complete the project.
+This kind of estimation technique works best for large projects since managers get to consider multiple scenarios to reach better and more accurate estimations.

 Parametric Estimation